xbeasta/EL-Stringing/README.md

-# EL-Stringing
+# EL's Stringing
-Live website that tracks EL's Stringing
+A live website that tracks EL's Stringing